OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/CalculateTimeSeriesStatistic/CalculateTimeSeriesStatistic.md

 or a shorter analysis period if specified for the command.
 Missing values typically are ignored unless significant for the statistic (e.g., `Statistic=MissingCount`).

+See the [Statistic Examples](../../examples/examples.md#statistic-examples) for a list of commands that calculate statistics.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.